CDCgov/RecordLinker/tests/algorithm/README.md

     docker compose --profile algo-test build
     ```

-2. Add Seed and Test data files
+2. Add seed and test data files
     You can use the sample data files provided in the `data` directory or add your own data files.
     The format of the input files should be a CSV file with the same column headers as shown in the sample files.